georgeto20/bst_restaurant_inspections/README.md

 This repo contains the code for the project in my Data Structures course, which I took as a freshman during Spring 2016.
 The project involved writing functions to analyze a dataset of restaurant inspection records in New York City.
-For example, we can search for restaurants by their name, or we can find all restaurants that received an inspection in the first several days of a given year.
+For example, we can search for restaurants by their name, find all restaurants that received a given score, or find those that received an inspection in the first several days of a given year.

 The main program is RestaurantInfo.java.
 The command-line execution of the program has the following format: